nooxnet/smart-meter-mbus-dlms/readme.md

 You can use wget or curl.
 You can also download it to your Windows system and use WinSCP to transfer it.

-Alternatively you can download the file smart-meter-mbus-dlms.js and config/default.template.json5 form the sources, but you have to rename default.template.json5 to default.json5.
+Alternatively you can download the files smart-meter-mbus-dlms.js and config/default.template.json5 form the sources, but you have to rename default.template.json5 to default.json5.
+The config file must be in the config/ directory.

-Unpack the files:
+Unpack the files (replace the version numbers):

 `tar -xzf smart-meter-mbus-dlms.vx.y.z.tar.gz`